strazzere/cdf/README.md

 For example, if you implemented the ECDSA signature scheme, your program should satisfies the [`ecdsa` interface](#ecdsa-ecdsa-signatures) and as such take as inputs 4 or 5 arguments, respectively in order to sign a message or verify a signature.
 These arguments are the public X coordinate, the public Y coordinate, the private D big integer and the message you want to sign and then it should output only the big integers R and S each on a newline.
 Or, to verify a message, it should accept X,Y, the R, the S and the message and then it should only output True or False.
-The interfaces' specifications are detailled [below](#interfaces).
+The interfaces' specifications are detailed [below](#interfaces).

 Our [examples](#examples) of interface implementations will help you create your owns.

 Error handling is left to the tested program, however to have meaningful errors in CDF it is best to exit on failure, return a error code and print an error message.

-The interface program can be written in any language, it just needs to be an executable file conformant with a CDF interface.
+The interface program can be written in any language, it just needs to be an executable file which conforms to a CDF interface.
 An interface program is typically written in the same language as the tested program, but that's not mandatory (it may be a wrapper in another language, for example for Java programs).

 CDF currently supports the following interfaces, wherein parameters are encoded as hexadecimal ASCII strings, unless described otherwise: